Oreoluwa/ZendFxSkeletonApp/README.md

 Installation on Azure Websites:

-1. Create a new Website on Windows Azure through the management portal (http://manange.windowsazure.com)
+- Create a new Website on Windows Azure through the management portal (http://manange.windowsazure.com)
-2. Once the site is created, click on the site to access its Dashboard.
-Now download the Publish Profile Open the file in any text editor.
+- Once the site is created, click on the site to access its Dashboard.
+Now download the Publish Profile.
 Here is a sample :

 <publishProfile profileName="myazuresite - Web Deploy" publishMethod="MSDeploy" publishUrl="waws-prod-001.publish.azurewebsites.windows.net:443" msdeploySite="myazuresite" userName="$myazuresite" userPWD="7nbQc4ngW" destinationAppUrl="http://myazuresite.azurewebsites.net" SQLServerDBConnectionString="" mySQLDBConnectionString="Database=SiteA3nnQoL6k0;Data Source=us-cdbr-azure-west-b.cleardb.com;User Id=b00ea5f73c603a;Password=somePassword" hostingProviderForumLink="" controlPanelLink="http://windows.azure.com">

-3. Create a setparameters.xml file
+- Create a setparameters.xml file
 Build a SetParameters File for deploying your application You can name this file as you would name a filename, but for the sake of this article let’s say the file is called SetParameters.xml .